International TravelRail Travel

 You can find out more on our Amsterdam-Frankfurt travel page which overviews all trains, flights and buses between the cities.

-Amsterdam-Frankfurt ICE International: Summary
+Amsterdam-Frankfurt ICE Train: Summary

 ice international train amsterdam

-ICE International – arrival at Amsterdam
+ICE – arrival at Amsterdam

 With children travelling for free it is an excellent option for family groups.